WnP/go-sfmt/README.md

 any supperted string format -spaced|dashed|doted|underscored|camelcased.

-All string's characters are first convert to lower case before processing, so the result string is a lower cased formated string, `CamelCased` return a string where the first character is lower cased, you could easily convert the first letter to upper case using [strings.Title](https://golang.org/pkg/strings/#Title).
+All string's characters are first convert to lower case before processing, so the result string is a lower cased formated string.

 ## Install